LasseBoerresen/Mayday/DevLog.md

 ﻿# Development Log

+### Restarting implementing of mayday in c#
+#### 2024-03-29 11:25 +01:00 @Bed with ivy sleeping
+- TODO
+  - Look through the structure.
+  - Start with the sequence diagram, end to end.
+For just waking up and standing :)

+- Log
+  - I need to make an environment, where I can run tests against both a mock, who simply sends the position back that is requested, stable temperature, proportional force etc. This is a foolishly simple simulation.
+But I simply need it for working on the infrastructure.

 ### Thoughts on connecting to dynamixelSDK from C#
 #### 2024-02-20 08:25 +01:00 @Amarger Kaffebaren
 Aparrently, DynamixelSDK for C# is only available on windows, which is just not good enough for me.
 I could write it myself, what I need.
 Testdriven.
 It wouldn't be that bad.
 But it is yak shaving.
 I could use ROS to communicate with my existing well written facade to the python sdk...
 Could be good.
 And an exercise in reuse.
 But I still kind of need to do that with ros...
 Also ok.
 I will need multiple other tools.
 Rviz, simulators etc. I need ros no matter what.
 There even is a ROS library,